gem5-X/ANEMOS/README.md

-# CnM Framework
+# ANEMOS
-Framework modeling Compute-near-Memory cores integrated in DRAM.
+ANEMOS is a Near-Memory Simulation framework to model Compute-near-Memory cores integrated in DRAM.

 The initial release is described in the following paper:
 >R. Medina et al.